Organic chemistry in the first phases of Solar-type protostars: INTRODUCTION: A HISTORICAL PERSPECTIVE

 \section{\textbf{INTRODUCTION: A HISTORICAL PERSPECTIVE}}

 Since the discovery of the first diatomic molecule, CH, in the interstellar medium (ISM) at the end of the 1930's, new molecular discoveries have been made steadily over time.
-Most of the ISM molecules have been discovered by the use of telescopes in the radio, millimeter and far-infrared (FIR) wavelengths, where molecules have rotational and ro-vibrational lines.
-As of the present, the number of identified ISM molecules is about 270, of which about 40\% contain at least six atoms\footnote{\url{https://cdms.astro.uni-koeln.de/classic/molecules}.
+Most of the ISM molecules have been discovered by the use of telescopes in the radio, millimeter (mm) and far-infrared (FIR) wavelengths, where molecules have rotational and ro-vibrational lines.
+As of the present, the number of identified ISM molecules is about 280, of which about 40\% contain at least six atoms\footnote{\url{https://cdms.astro.uni-koeln.de/classic/molecules}.}.
 Importantly, all these ''large'' molecules possess at least one carbon atom, a fact that already suggests a potential link between interstellar chemistry and terrestrial life.
-Indeed, in the zoo of detected species, they are considered special and are called "interstellar Complex Organic Molecules"} \citep[iCOMs or COMs:][]{Herbst2009,Ceccarelli2017}.
+Indeed, in the zoo of detected species, they are considered special and are called "interstellar Complex Organic Molecules" \citep[iCOMs or COMs:][]{Ceccarelli2017,Herbst2009}.
 The lower case "i" is meant to emphasize that the adjective "complex" only applies in the context of the ISM.

-Table \ref{tab:sec1-iCOMs} lists the names and the chemical formulae of the most commonly found iCOMs in Solar-type star-forming regions.
+Table \ref{tab:sec1-iCOMs} lists the names and the chemical formulae of the iCOMs most commonly found in Solar-type star-forming regions.

 Since the first discovery of formamide (NH$_2$CHO) by \cite{Rubin1971}, iCOMs have aroused the curiosity of astronomers.
 The discovery that iCOMs are numerous and very abundant in massive star forming regions \citep{blake1987} started to represent a serious challenge for astrochemists \citep[e.g.][]{Charnley1992}.
 Eventually, the discovery of numerous and abundant iCOMs in Solar-type protostars \citep{Cazaux2003} suggested a potential link between interstellar chemistry and the emergence of life on Earth.
 Understanding how iCOMs are formed and whether they are passed on to nascent planets, comets and asteroids then became a major topic of astronomy.